Chuyu-Team/MINT/Readme.md

 ## The difference from PHNT from [System Informer (originally Process Hacker)]

 - Compiling using the `/W4 /WX` option is supported.
-- No private definition from the PHNT from [System Informer (originally Process Hacker)].
 - Optimized for the Windows SDK.
 - "Zw*" API is under the management of Windows SDK version macros.